darrylwest/secure-s3-backup/docs/backup-prd.md

 ### 1.1 Project Goal

-To create a simple, secure, and developer-friendly npm backup utility for storing and retrieving encrypted backups from any S3-compatible object storage service (e.g., AWS S3, DigitalOcean Spaces).
+To create a simple, secure, and DevOps-friendly npm backup utility for storing and retrieving encrypted backups from any S3-compatible object storage service (e.g., AWS S3, DigitalOcean Spaces).

 ### 1.2 Problem Statement